-- Be a member of the team for the entire season and finish in good standing. - Attend all practices and contests unless excused by the coach for a valid reason. - Be recommended by his/her coach. - Participate as follows:
+- Be a member of the team for the entire season and finish in good standing. - Attend all practices and contests unless excused by the coach for a valid reason. - Be recommended by his/her coach.

-• Baseball 50% of the games (Exclusive of the pitcher).
+Participate as follows:

-Basketball 50% of quarters.
-On the squad for the entire season.
+Baseball 50% of the games (exclusive of the pitcher) 50 % of practices season

-• Cross Country Score better than the opposing team's #5 runner.
+Basketball 50% of quarters, 50 % of practices, on the squad for the entire

-Football 50% of quarters.
+Cross Country Score better than the opposing team's #5 runner and 50 % of